aimeos/aimeos-docs/src/infrastructure/view-helpers.md

 # imageset

-Creates a string for the srcset attribute of image tags (`<image srcset="...">`) depending on the list of passed image widths and URLs used for response images.
+Creates a string for the srcset attribute of image tags (`<image srcset="...">`) depending on the list of passed image widths and URLs used for responsive images.

 ```php
 <?= $this->imageset( [100 => '/path/to/100width.jpg', 300 => '/path/to/300width.jpg'] ) ?>